OgooNnamah/Superstore--Sales-Insight/README.md

   - Joins
   - Common table expressions
   - Subquery
-  - 𝗦𝗼𝗿𝘁𝗶𝗻𝗴 & 𝗚𝗿𝗼𝘂𝗽𝗶𝗻𝗴- Group By, Order By, Having
+  - Sorting and Grouping- Group By, Order By, Having
   - Retrieval and Filtering- Select, From, Where, Limit, Case, And etc

   # Data transformation